swift-on-server/site/Sources/__SwiftOnServer_org/Documentation.docc/2024/websockets-tutorial-using-swift-and-hummingbird/websockets-tutorial-using-swift-and-hummingbird.md

 ### HTTP streaming

 HTTP streaming reduces network latency by keeping the initial request open indefinitely.
 Unlike long polling, the server does not close the connection after sending data; it keeps it open to send new updates whenever there is a change.
-The first few steps of HTTP streaming are similar to long polling, but the key difference is that the connection remains active.
-This method allows continuous data updates and can be implemented using low-level streaming APIs.

 ### SSE - Server-sent events